Contact Us (323) 455-2498

-At Novian & Novian, we have a team of expert catastrophic injury lawyers who have been in the industry for over 30 years and are ready to work with you to get the best settlement possible for your case.
-As such, if you or a loved one have suffered a traumatic brain injury, reach out to us today to schedule a free consultation.
+At Novian & Novian, we have a team of expert catastrophic injury lawyers with over 35 years of experience, ready to work with you to get the best settlement possible.
+As such, if you or a loved one has suffered a traumatic brain injury, contact us today to schedule a free consultation.

-This blog post will explain traumatic brain injuries (TBI), highlight the average settlement amount for TBI cases in 2024, and the factors that influence the eventual settlement outcome.
+This blog post will explain traumatic brain injuries (TBIs), highlight the average settlement amount for TBI cases in California, and discuss the factors that influence the eventual settlement outcome.

 A traumatic brain injury (TBI) is an injury that disrupts the brain’s normal function.
 It could be mild, moderate, or severe.
 It could be a mild concussion or even an injury that leads to paralysis.